-Since then, the stock has never looked back.
+Since then, revenues and the stock have taken off.
 The company has gone through a fundamental transformation.
 They have turned a business centered on how many devices it ships into one built around high-end features and services for those devices.

-Revenue reached a new high in fiscal 2018 clocking in at a little over $265 billion.
-In contrast, revenue growth appears to be stalling again.
-Estimates for fiscal year 2019 reflect a decline from 2018.
+Revenue reached a new high in fiscal 2018 checking in at a little over $265 billion.
+In contrast, revenue growth appears to be stalling as we move through this year.
+Estimates for 2019 reflect a slight decline from 2018.

-Apple has implemented a premium pricing strategy with its new iPhones.
-Although this may protect their gross margins, that may come at the expense of lower revenues.
+Finally, Apple has implemented a premium pricing strategy with its newer iPhones.
+High prices may protect and even enhance their profit margins, but higher prices may come at the expense of lower unit volumes in future years.